Ravikisha/PythonCentralHub/src/content/docs/guides/Book.md

 ---
 title: The Python Library
 description: A curated list of Python books for beginners and experienced developers.
 Python Central Hub has compiled a list of the best 10 Python books to help you learn Python programming.
+banner:
+  content: |
+    This is a personal recommendation for the best Python books to read.
+We don't mean to offend anyone.
+If you have any suggestions, please let us know.
 sidebar:
     order: 2
 ---